-Obaseki, Security Chiefs meet Miyetti Allah, strategise to curb herdsmen/farmers’ clashes - THISDAYLIVE
+Obaseki, Security Chiefs Meet Miyetti Allah, Strategise to Curb Herdsmen/Farmers’ Clashes - THISDAYLIVE

-Governor of Edo State, Mr. Godwin Obaseki, has said the state government will continue to intensify efforts to stem clashes between herdsmen and farmers in the state to ensure harmonious relationship among different groups in the state.
+Governor Godwin Obaseki yesterday said that Edo State Government would continue to intensify efforts to stem clashes between herdsmen and farmers in the state to ensure harmonious relationship among different groups in the state.

-Obaseki disclosed this during a parley with the national leaders of the Miyetti Allah Cattle Breeders Association of Nigeria and heads of security agencies in the state, at the Government House in Benin City, Edo State capital.
+Obaseki disclosed this during a parley with the national leaders of the Miyetti Allah Cattle Breeders Association of Nigeria and heads of security agencies in the state, at the Government House in Benin City.

 He said though there might be challenges with identifying some herdsmen due to their itinerary nature, the state government was working to ensure that such issues are cleared to ensure smooth relations among the herdsmen and farming communities across the state.